Monitoring of Urban Changes with multi-modal Sentinel 1 and 2 Data in Mariupol, Ukraine, in 2022/23: Introduction

 Furthermore, due to the outage of Sentinel 1B on December 23, 2021, we also addressed the question of the impact of loss of observations to the overall solution.
 As we will show in an ablation study, the chosen method is resilient and does not instantly break down if final observation patterns diverge from the ones seen during training.

-This work had two objectives.
+This work was subject to two objectives.
 First, we analyzed whether a transferred model for a new AoI for a specific time frame can be used for a later time frame, even though observation patterns change.
-Second, the resiliency of our method to a decaying number of observations for the different observation modes were studied.
+Second, the resiliency of our method to a decaying number of observations for the different observation modes, SAR and optical multispectral, were studied.
 We addressed both objectives with the case study to monitor urban changes of the, at the time of writing, besieged and occupied city of Mariupol in Ukraine where limited data is available despite the increased need to monitor changes.

-In this work, section~\ref{method} describes our approach from the transfer of ERCNN-DRS to verification.
+In this work, section~\ref{method} describes our approach from the transfer of an existing pre-trained ERCNN-DRS to verification.
 Section~\ref{study_area} provides details on the selected study area, observation data, and data processing.
 The training procedure is explained in section~\ref{training}.
 Training and verification results are discussed in section~\ref{results} with both quantitative and qualitative analysis.
 This section also contains the ablation study to understand the resiliency of our method.
 In section~\ref{limitations} we summarize the shortcomings of our approach that require further work.
-The key results and areas of improvement are finally discussed in section~\ref{conclusion}.
+Section~\mbox{\ref{discussion}} contains a discussion on the peculiarities and trade-offs of our methods to give guidance to adapting it to other scenarios.
+The key results and areas of improvement are summarized in section~\mbox{\ref{conclusion}}.